 USING YOUR GOLFKICKS™ SAFELY

-- Avoid wearing Golfkicks indoors – they can scrape flooring and be slippery.
+- Avoid wearing Golfkicks indoors – they can scrape flooring.

 - Be careful out there.
 Golfkicks are designed to give you extra traction on the golf course but they do not eliminate the inherent dangers of playing golf.
 Golfkicks is not liable for any injury, loss or consequential damage resulting from the installation, wearing, or other use of our product.